 Oatmeal for breakfast, a salad or sandwich for lunch, and fish with vegetables for dinner.
 This is your typical diet during the week.
 You are all about eating healthy, balanced meals, and even manage to find time for the gym.

 Can’t hurt right?
 It most certainly can, according to a study from Loughborough University.
 A single day of overindulgence can dramatically affect both blood sugar levels and insulin sensitivity in healthy, active people.
-And if you are someone with genetic variants linked to decreased insulin sensitivity and an increased risk of type 2 diabetes, you probably want to consider nixing your habit of occasional overeating all together.
+So, if you are someone with genetic variants linked to an increased risk of type 2 diabetes, you probably want to consider nixing your habit of occasional overeating all together.

 Finishing an entire tub of ice cream, or scarfing down a burger and fries, will elevate your blood sugar.
 The beta cells in the pancreas respond by releasing insulin.
 This hormone signals the removal of sugar from your blood, storing it in muscle, fat and liver cells for later use.

 Insulin resistance is a defining symptom of obesity and pre-diabetes.
-It often goes undetected until it develops into type 2 diabetes, by which time the overworked beta cells are unable to produce enough insulin to keep blood sugar levels in check.
+It often goes undetected until it develops into type 2 diabetes.
+By that time the overworked beta cells can no longer make enough insulin to keep blood sugar levels in check.

 People who carry the rs4766587 version of ACC2 have impaired insulin sensitivity, especially when they consume a high fat diet (>35% of energy).
 This version of the gene is also linked to higher body mass indices, abdominal obesity and an increased risk of metabolic syndrome.
 These are all symptoms that elevate a person’s risk of heart disease, stroke and type 2 diabetes.

-Lifestyle intervention studies link reduced ACC2 levels to improved insulin sensitivity in pre-diabetic patients, and to improved fat breakdown following endurance training in healthy men.
+Lifestyle intervention studies link lower ACC2 levels to improved insulin sensitivity in pre-diabetic patients.
+They also improved fat breakdown following endurance training in healthy men.
 ACC2 is an attractive therapeutic target for treating metabolic syndrome, and associated conditions, such as cardiovascular disease, obesity and type 2 diabetes.

 IRS1 is a protein that is directly involved in insulin signalling.
 When insulin is released into our blood, it binds to protein receptors on the surface of our cells.
 IRS1 is then recruited to this insulin-receptor complex and is key to mediating the effects of insulin.

 Even the best of us occasionally succumb to bouts of overindulgence.
 According to Parry and colleagues, a single slip up can increase blood sugar levels by 17% and decrease the insulin sensitivity by 28% in young, healthy and active individuals.